rsvim/rfc/3-JavaScriptRuntime/3-BuiltinAPIs.md

 ## Global object and functions

 Js runtime provides the `Rsvim` global object just like what node/deno do, also similar to the `vim` namespace used in lua of neovim.
-It is almost the only way for RSVIM editor to interact with user besides TUI.
+It is almost the only way for Rsvim editor to interact with user besides TUI.
 This "standard library" can be divided into 2 groups:

 1. Editor related APIs: Options, buffers, windows, cursor, etc.
 2. General purposed APIs: IO, network, file system, IPC/RPC, child process, etc. Which is similar to most popular programming languages' standard library.